Redbank (Qld)

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-The suburb of Redbank has a median taxpayer income of $46,574 and an average income of $50,170 based on the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+The suburb of Redbank has a median taxpayer income of $46,574 and an average income of $50,170 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
 This is lower than the national average, with Greater Brisbane having a median income of $58,236 and an average income of $72,799.
-By September 2025, estimates suggest the median income will be approximately $51,189 and the average income $55,142, accounting for Wage Price Index growth of 9.91% since financial year 2023.
-According to Census 2021 data, household, family, and personal incomes in Redbank all fall between the 21st and 26th percentiles nationally.
-The earnings profile shows that 35.5% of the population (1,264 individuals) earn within the $1,500 - $2,999 range, similar to regional levels where 33.3% fall into this bracket.
+By September 2025, estimates suggest the median income will be approximately $51,189 and the average income will be around $55,142, based on Wage Price Index growth of 9.91% since financial year 2023.
+According to Census 2021 data, incomes in Redbank fall between the 21st and 26th percentiles nationally for household, family, and personal incomes.
+The earnings profile shows that 35.5% of the population (1,265 individuals) have incomes within the $1,500 - $2,999 range, similar to regional levels where 33.3% fall into this bracket.
 Housing affordability pressures are severe in Redbank, with only 79.8% of income remaining after housing costs, ranking at the 17th percentile nationally.

 Frequently Asked Questions - Income